buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 Triggerable Scheduler
 :::::::::::::::::::::

-The :class:`Triggerable` scheduler waits to be triggered by a Trigger step (see :ref:`Triggering-Schedulers`) in another build.
+The :bb:sched:`Triggerable` scheduler waits to be triggered by a :bb:step:`Trigger` step (see :ref:`Triggering-Schedulers`) in another build.
 That step can optionally wait for the scheduler's builds to complete.
-This provides two advantages over Dependent schedulers.
+This provides two advantages over :bb:sched:`Dependent` schedulers.
 First, the same scheduler can be triggered from multiple builds.
-Second, the ability to wait for a Triggerable's builds to complete provides a form of "subroutine call", where one or more builds can "call" a scheduler to perform some work for them, perhaps on other buildslaves.
+Second, the ability to wait for :bb:sched:`Triggerable`'s builds to complete provides a form of "subroutine call", where one or more builds can "call" a scheduler to perform some work for them, perhaps on other buildslaves.
-The Triggerable-Scheduler supports multiple codebases.
+The :bb:sched:`Triggerable` scheduler supports multiple codebases.
-The scheduler filters out all codebases from Trigger steps that are not configured in the scheduler.
+The scheduler filters out all codebases from :bb:step:`Trigger` steps that are not configured in the scheduler.

 The parameters are just the basics: